xbrlus/xbrl-api/api/xbrlBaseElement.md

     `Element=[alphanumeric]` - The element name in the base taxonomy.
 This parameter will **not** take a comma separated list.

     `Namespace=[url]` - The namespace of the taxonomy the data is requested for.
 For example http://fasb.org/us-gaap/2015-01-31.
+If no namespace is provided the API will take the latest taxonomy.

    **Minimum:**